Scalingo/documentation/source/languages/php/buildpack/index.html.md

 When you have defined the different third-party libraries you want to use, you need to fix the version you want to install.
 These versions will be written in a `compose.lock` file.
-This file will be read to deploy your application on Appsdeck, so it is _required_
+This file will be read to deploy your application on Scalingo, so it is _required_

 To generate `compose.lock` you need to run